Ebra

 2022

-Ebra carries out its first complete carbon assessment and is equipped with an agile and collaborative tool
+Ebra completes its first full carbon footprint and equips itself with an agile and collaborative tool

-How the EBRA group is implementing a collaborative climate policy and numerical objectives, and measuring its scope 3 for the first time.
+How the EBRA group implements a collaborative climate policy with quantified objectives, and measures its scope 3 for the first time.

-Realization of BEGES (scopes 1 and 2) for more than 10 years
+Implementation of the BEGES (scopes 1 and 2) for over 10 years

 Willingness to include scope 3

-Need to define improvement goals for each entity
+Need to define improvement objectives for each entity

 Efficiency and time savings in data collection